-Generally, the exact quantity of the controlled substance need not be determined so long as the jury establishes a quantity at or above a given baseline amount in the appropriate subsection of 21 U.S.C. § 960(b).
-For example, in a marijuana case, if the amount is determined to be at least 100 kilograms, the maximum sentence would be the same for any amount up to 999 kilograms.
-See United States v.
-DeLeon, 247 F.3d 593, 597 (5th Cir.
-2001) (holding that an indictment's allegation of a drug-quantity range, as opposed to a precise drug quantity, is sufficient to satisfy Apprendi and its progeny).
+That being the case, the standard charge that has been suggested by the Committee for years should suffice for most cases.
+Nevertheless, in light of Apprendi and Alleyne, a special verdict form for determining amounts has been included for cases in which a determination of the amount of the controlled substance is desired.
 If there is a fact dispute, however, as to whether the amount is above or below a particular baseline (e.g., 100 kilograms of marijuana versus 99 kilograms), the court may consider submitting the higher amount in the fourth element, accompanied by Instruction No. 1.33, Lesser Included Offense, for the lower amount.
 Alternatively, the court may substitute for the fourth element a special interrogatory asking the jury to indicate the total amount of the controlled substance it believes was proved beyond a reasonable doubt.
 See United States v.
 Arnold, 416 F.3d 349, 356 (5th Cir.
 2005) (approving use of special interrogatory).

-Although dealing with § 841 rather than §§ 952(a) and 960(b), the cases United States v.
+Although dealing with § 841 instead of §§ 952(a) and 960(b), United States v.
 Garcia, 242 F.3d 593, 599-600 (5th Cir.
-2001), and United States v.
+2001) and United States v.
 Thomas, 246 F.3d 438, 439 (5th Cir.
-2001), are instructive in determining the default sentencing provision when the indictment fails to allege a drug quantity.
+2001) are instructive in determining the default sentencing provision when the indictment fails to allege a drug quantity.

 The elements of this offense are discussed in United States v.
-Martinez-Lugo, 411 F.3d 597, 599 n.1 (5th Cir.
-2005), and United States v.
-Reyes, 300 F.3d 555, 559 (5th Cir.
-2002).
+Morena, 185 F.3d 465, 471 (5th Cir.
+1999), in United States v.
+Chavez-Ibarra, 494 F. App'x 416, 418 (5th Cir.
+2012) and in United States v.
+Vazquez, 370 F. App'x 459, 465 (5th Cir.
+2010).

-If the evidence warrants, the following instruction may be added: "The government must prove beyond a reasonable doubt that the defendant knew he possessed a controlled substance, but need not prove that the defendant knew what particular controlled substance was involved."
+If the evidence warrants, the following instruction may be

+added: "The government must prove beyond a reasonable doubt that the defendant knew he possessed a controlled substance, but need not prove that the defendant knew what particular controlled substance was involved."
 See United States v.
 Gamez-Gonzalez, 319 F.3d 695, 700 (5th Cir.
-2003).
+2003); United States v.
+Restrepo-Granda, 575 F.2d 524, 527-29 (5th Cir.
+1978) ("Although knowledge that the substance imported is a particular narcotic need not be proven, 21 U.S.C. § 952(a) is a 'specific intent' statute and requires knowledge that such substance is a controlled substance.").

-For a particular discussion of the third element, see United States v.
-Ojebode, 957 F.2d 1218, 1227 (5th Cir.
+For a discussion of the third element, see United States v. $O{jebode}$ , 957 F.2d 1218, 1227 (5th Cir.
 1992) (indicating that so long as defendant knows he is bringing a controlled substance into the United States, it is not necessary to prove that defendant intended the United States to be the final destination of the substance).

-EXPORTING ARMS WITHOUT A LICENSE

-22 U.S.C. § 2778(c) and 22 C.F.R. § 127.1(a)
+EXPORTING ARMS WITHOUT A LICENSE 22 U.S.C. § 2778(c)

-Title 22, United States Code, Section 2778, and Title 22, Code of Federal Regulations, Section 127.1(a), make it a crime for anyone willfully to export from the United States any defense article which appears on the United States Munitions List without first obtaining a license or written approval from the Department of State.
+Title 22, United States Code, Section 2778(c), makes it a crime for anyone willfully to export from the United States any defense article which appears on the United States Munitions List without first obtaining a license or written approval from the Department of State.